walmartlabs/concord-website/docs/getting-started/triggers.md

 The `repositoryInfo` condition allows triggering on GitHub repository events that have matching Concord repositories.
-For example, if `https://github.com/myorg/producer-repo` is registered in Concord as a `producerRepo` then the following trigger will receive all matching events for the registered repository:
+For example, if `https://github.com/myorg/producer-repo` is registered in Concord as `producerRepo` then the following trigger will receive all matching events for the registered repository:

 ```yaml